tda-qchem/tda-qchem-explorations/docs/index.md

 This website also contains:

-* A list of molecular descriptors (with the notation and analytical formulas): [link](definitions.md)
+* A list of molecular functions studied in all examples (with the notation and analytical formulas): [link](definitions.md)
-* A short description of quantum chemistry and data models used in all calculations: [link](models.md)
+* A short description of quantum chemistry and data models used in all calculations: [link](qc_models.md)
+* A short description of representations and color coding used in all figures: [link](topo_models.md)

 How to cite this website: